The Internet-of-Things Meets Business Process Management: A Manifesto: Intersections/challenges

-\paragraph{C 3 -- Connection of analytical processes with IoT.} During process execution, a variety of information is required to make meaningful decisions.
-In turn, this information often needs to be available not only from traditional databases/data warehouses providing historical data, but it needs to be up-to-date and current.
-In order to design systems providing such up-to-date information, and to judge the quality of the data analysis results from such applications, it needs to be clear where the data stems from and where it has been used (\emph{data provenance}), as well as the overall \emph{quality} of the data at-hand needs to be ensured.
-This is particularly critical at the presence of big data \cite{DBLP:journals/dase/FirmaniMSB16}.
-Generally, it becomes necessary to find a way to annotate the data's origin and use this (meta-)information in process models.
-So far, there is no universal method to connect the analytic processes of observation, analysis, and decision-making to business processes in a standardized way, \cite{RN1}; recent attempts include the Decision Model and Notation (DMN)\footnote{Cf. \url{http://www.omg.org/spec/DMN/1.1/}} standard.
+During process execution, a variety of information is required to make meaningful decisions.
+In turn, this information often needs to be available not only from traditional databases/data warehouses providing historical data, but it needs to be up-to- date and current.
+It needs to be clear where the data stem from and where they have been used (\emph{data provenance}), as well as the overall quality requirements to be ensured.
+It becomes necessary to find a way to annotate the origin of data and use this (meta-)information in process models.
+So far, there is no a widely accepted approach to connect the analytic processes of observation, analysis, and decision-making to business processes in a standardized way; recent attempts include the Decision Model and Notation (DMN) standard.
 Its focus, however, is on decision requirements, but less on the origin and use of decision data.
 Hence, it still needs to be investigated how to model quality and provenance in order to be exploitable at the process model level.

 Erroneous sensors, not working at all or delivering erroneous data, need to be discovered and excluded from any analysis.
-In turn, this necessitates a reasonable judgment on which sensor data might be erroneous.
-Here, the process context in which these data occur might be helpful to identify erroneous sensors as well as to cope with them.
+In turn, a reasonable judgment on which sensor data might be erroneous is needed: the process context in which these data occur might be helpful to identify erroneous sensors as well as to cope with them.